-Molluscum contagiosum presents as clusters of small round bumps (papules) especially in the warm moist places such as the armpit, groin or behind the knees.
-They range in size from 1 to 6 mm and may be white, pink or brown.
-They often have a waxy, pinkish look with a small central pit (umbilicated).
-As they resolve, they may become inflamed, crusted or scabby.
-There may be few or hundreds of spots on one individual.
+Molluscum contagiosum presents as clusters of small round papules.
+The papules range in size from 1 to 6 mm, and may be white, pink or brown.
+They often have a waxy, shiny look with a small central pit (this appearance is sometimes described as umbilicated).
+Each papule contains white cheesy material.

 Eczema and crusted lesions

-Molluscum is usually recognised by its characteristic appearance clinically or on dermatoscopy.
+Molluscum is usually recognised by its characteristic clinical appearance or on dermatoscopy.
 White molluscum bodies can often be expressed from the centre of the papules.
-Sometimes, diagnosis is made on seeing the histopathological features of molluscum contagiosum on skin biopsy.

 What is the treatment for molluscum contagiosum?

 There is no single perfect treatment of molluscum contagiosum since we are currently unable to kill the virus.
-The soft white core can be squeezed out of individual lesions.
 In many cases no specific treatment is necessary.

 Medical treatments include:

-The dermatitis may be treated with hydrocortisone cream, but is unlikely to fully resolve until the infection has cleared up.
+Secondary dermatitis may be treated symptomatically with a mild topical topical corticosteroid such as hydrocortisone cream.
+It is unlikely to fully resolve until the molluscum infection has cleared up.